m3trik/Scripts_portable/README.md

 ###### *PySide marking menu style layered ui and toolkit for maya and max.

-*personal toolkit. work in progress..*
+*personal toolkit. continual work in progress..*

 ## Design:
 ######
-*To build a cross-platform, app agnostic, efficient, modular ui to house user tools/shortcuts/macros where each piece is constructed dynamically to allow for as little overhead as possible in construction and maintainence.
+*This is a cross-platform, app agnostic, efficient, easy to use, modular ui to house user tools/shortcuts/macros where each piece is constructed dynamically to allow for as little overhead as possible in construction and maintainence.
 Literally all you have to do to have a new ui up and running, is to drop a qt designer ui file into the ui folder, create a module and class of the same name, and a corresponding button to link to it.
 Naming convention allows for a stacked ui to be built, signals added/removed, and a master dictionary